brillcp/SwiftPokedex/README.md

 ## Interactor 👇🏻

-The interactor is the link between the user input and the view and includes all the interactions that can happen in the view.
+The interactor is the connection between the user input and the view and includes all the interactions that can happen in the view.
 Also any network calls, database communication and navigation.
 The interactor also changes the state of the view by calling the view's view model object directly.

 The interactor has a weak reference to the view protocol that contains an interaction publisher and the view model:
 ```swift